abhiv91/data-512-a1/README.md

 Refer to the Wikimedia Terms of use to see what you can and cannot do with this data : https://wikimediafoundation.org/wiki/Terms_of_Use/en

+In the CSV file you will fine a timestamp row along with the mobile, desktop and cumulative views for that month from the API that records that time period (There is a period of overlap).